Boitatá

-Boitatá (from Tupi language), in Brazilian native folklore, refers to either a will-o'-the-wisp, a mythical fire snake which guards against humans setting fire to the fields or forests, or a bull-like creature of Santa Catarina.
+Boitatá (from Tupi language), in Brazilian native folklore, refers to either a will-o'-the-wisp, a mythical fire snake which guards against humans setting fire to the fields or forests, or a bull-like creature.

+Snake-like will-o'-the-wisps also appear as "firedrake" in European folklore.

 Nomenclature

 Boitatá (var. baitatá, batatá) derives from Tupi-Guaraní: mba'e 'thing' or 'agent, cause' + taʼta/tatá 'fire', influenced by mbói 'snake, serpent'.

 It is called baitatá or batatá in South-Central Brazil; biatatá in Bahia; batatal in Minas Gerais; and biatatá in São Paulo state and batatão in the Northeast.
 It is also called Jean de la foice or Jean Delafosse ("John of the sickle") in the states of Sergipe and Alagoas and João Galafuz on Itamaracá.

 Thus the term Boitatá, like "João Galafoice" could be a synonym for Fogo-fátuo (will-o'-the-wisp).
 (Note: Ferreira (1986) Aurélio Dictionary, s.v.
 "Fogo-fátuo" apud Brandano & Moreira (2003).)
 However, it could also refer to a mythical fire-serpent, the defender of fields, or forests.
 Alternatively, it is a mythical bull that shoots fire out of its nostrils.